[Devlog 1] Code-highlighting, Copy-paste

 -

-Wrapper for code blocks: With each code block rendered by react-markdown, it got mapped into a custom React component wrapper that provides additional functionality (ie: copy-pasting) and states to handle UI interactions (ie:setTimeout()).
+react-markdown, it got mapped into a custom React component wrapper that provides additional functionality (ie: copy-pasting) and states to handle UI interactions (ie:setTimeout()).

 pre: (element: { children?: any; node?: any }) => {